FANTASMAGORÍAS DE UN CISNE AZUL. PROGRAM 2021.

 In October 2018, the Oficina de Arqueología Imaginaria had a first activity through a workshop held at La Casa Encendida in Madrid.
 A group of artists, together with professionals from other disciplines, carried out an exploration of the Lavapiés neighborhood, to trace the “remains” of peasant life among its different layers or social strata.
 The second edition of the Office was framed within the FelipaManuela Artistic Research Residency Program and had as guests the artists Rheim Alkadhi (Irak) and Tomáš Uhnák (República Checa) and the curatorIsabella Lenzi (Brasil).
 The residency took place between November and December 2019, between the city of Madrid and Guzmán, a town located in the Province of Burgos.

-Inspired by the Aymara aphorism Qhipnayra uñtasis sarnaqapxañani, translated by Silvia Rivera Cusicanqui as “Looking back and forth (to the future-past) we can walk in the present-future”, the Office proposes to think about time in a circular way.
-Use archeology as a tool to study the city from its remains and imagine new stories about a past that continues to be before us.
+This new edition proposes an exercise in archaeological speculation of the present moment, summoning a group of resident artists in the city of Madrid.
+Inspired by the Aymara aphorism Qhipnayra uñtasis sarnaqapxañani, translated by Silvia Rivera Cusicanqui as "Looking back and forward (to the future-past) we can walk in the present-future", the Office proposes to embrace the idea of a circular time, which allows us to imagine other stories about a past that continues to be in front of us.